giacomocolonetti/udacity-AWS-data-engineer/Project 2 - Data Warehouse/README.md

 ### About the ELT pipeline

 The pipeline extracts data from an S3 bucket containing all events and songs raw data.
 The data is then loaded to `staging_events and staging_songs` staging tables on Redshift using a SQL `COPY` statement.
-Finally, the data is transformed according to the final tables star schema using SQL statements.
+Finally, data is transformed according to the final tables star schema using SQL statements.

-The ELT method was chosen over ETL in order to leverage our operation speed using SQL language to transform data that was already loaded into the Warehouse, also avoiding expenses by executing AWS Lambda functions to transform the data before loading it to Redshift.
+The ELT method was chosen over ETL in order to leverage our operation speed using SQL language to transform data previously loaded into the Warehouse while also reducing expenses by avoiding executing AWS Lambda functions to transform data before loading it to Redshift.

 # Quick Start

 ## Install

-Before deploying the resources or executing ETL jobs, you need to install `boto3`, `pandas` and `psycopg2`.
+Before deploying the resources or executing ETL jobs you need to install `boto3`, `pandas` and `psycopg2`.

 ```bash
 pip install boto3, pandas, psycopg2